Sports Massage & Compression Therapy in Troedyrhiw, Merthyr Tydfil

 10–15 minutes of consultation, assessment and aftercare

-45–50 minutes of sports massage followed by compression therapy
+45–50 minutes of sports massage combined with compression therapy

 FAQs